Skip to content

 2.1 Account and profile

-If you create an account we process identifiers needed to authenticate you (for example email address or tokens issued by our auth provider) and profile fields you choose to provide such as display name, date of birth, country and preferences related to goals, schedules, notifications, gamification and security.
+An account is required to use the App.
+We process identifiers needed to authenticate you (for example email address or tokens issued by our auth provider) and profile fields you choose to provide such as display name, date of birth, country and preferences related to goals, schedules, notifications, gamification and security.

 2.3 Purchases and entitlements

-When you buy or trial a subscription or lifetime access through Google Play or the App Store, Apple or Google processes payment data.
-We receive limited purchase and entitlement signals through our subscription partner (RevenueCat) so we can unlock features in the App.
+When you buy or trial a subscription through Google Play or the App Store, Apple or Google processes payment data.
+We receive limited purchase and entitlement metadata from our own subscription service after Apple or Google confirms the purchase so we can unlock features in the App.
 We do not receive your full card number.

 2.4 Diagnostics and security